JUNIgroup/app.recipebook/README.md

 - `tsconfig.json` / `tsconfig.node.json` ... settings for `tsc` (production build check) and `esbuild` (vite-embedded development compiler).

 ## Description

-## Sample project

-This project is using all provided features to show the working of the configuration.

-The entry of the react application is `./index.html` and `./src/main.tsx`.

 ***
 _This README was generated initially with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_